Barre Certification Cost: Complete Breakdown by Provider (2026)

 Ask specifically: How many total hours of structured curriculum?
 What topics are covered?
 Is there a detailed syllabus available before purchase?

-IBBFA answer: 35 hours of structured curriculum covering anatomy and biomechanics, barre technique and methodology, class design and programming, cueing and communication, safety protocols and contraindications, scope of practice, and business fundamentals.
+IBBFA answer: 35 hours of structured curriculum across five competency domains: anatomy and kinesiology, barre technique and methodology, class design and sequencing, cueing and communication, and safety, contraindications, and scope of practice.
+For a full breakdown of what each domain covers and what the training actually involves, see Barre Instructor Training: What It Covers, How Long It Takes & What to Expect.

 Question 5: Does the program include scope-of-practice training?